Key Takeaways

 ALTER TABLE Differences

 Modifying an existing table is where dialects diverge most sharply.
-Here are the most common operations:
+SQLite has historically been the most restrictive — some operations still require recreating the table on older SQLite builds.
+Here are the most common operations across all five databases:

 Add a column